aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/supported-barcode-types/_index.md

 **Postal barcodes** are specific symbologies used by postal services in different countries.

-**HIBC barcodes** encode data in [special format](https://www.hibcc.org/udi-labeling-standards/barcode-standards/) which is used in Health Industry.
+**HIBC barcodes** encode data in <a href="https://www.hibcc.org/udi-labeling-standards/barcode-standards/" target="_blank">special format</a>
+which is used in Health Industry.
 As transport, the barcodes use other 1D and 2D barcodes and encode data as Alpha-Numeric.

-**GS1 barcodes** use other 1D and 2D barcodes to encode [*GS1 Application Identifier*](https://ref.gs1.org/ai/?lang=en)
+**GS1 barcodes** use other 1D and 2D barcodes to encode
-data.
+<a href="https://ref.gs1.org/ai/?lang=en" target="_blank">*GS1 Application Identifier*</a> data.

 | Barcode Family            | Barcode Types                                                                                                                                                                                                                   |
 |---------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|